sharmakartik25/Microservices.Ticketing.WebApi/README.md

-# Microservice Communication with RabbitMQ & MassTransit in ASP.NET Core.
+# Microservice Communication with RabbitMQ & MassTransit in ASP.NET Core

 A detailed article on how to send / receive data between various Microservices.
 We will be using RabbitMQ and Masstransit (a dotNet Abstraction for Messge-Brokers like RabbitMQ).
 This is a very beginner friendly article.

-Here are the topics covered -
+#### Here are the topics covered :

 - What is RabbitMQ?
 Advantages?
 - Setting up the Environment - Installing RabbitMQ Server and Enabling the Dashboard